vitaly-t/custom-string-formatter/README.md

 **Limitation**

 > The library doesn't allow passing arguments into filters, mainly because it is a very new project,
 > and the addition of such is under consideration.
+Check [this issue](https://github.com/vitaly-t/custom-string-formatter/issues/4)
-Check issue [#4](#4) for the progress, and feel free to contribute.
+> for the progress, and feel free to contribute.

 ## Formatting Filters